-4.4 Tomcat Deployment
+4.3 Tomcat Deployment

 OpenEMM needs web application engine Tomcat for the frontend services (GUI, statistics and webservices).
-Tomcat can be installed with OpenEMM Maintenance Tool OMT.sh.
+Tomcat can be installed with OpenEMM Maintenance Tool OMT.
 For details please read section Runtime Deployment below.

-If you want to operate OpenEMM with the HTTPS protocol, the server key files (.key, .pem) and server certificate files (.crt, cacerts) for the TLS configuration (to allow HTTPS connections) must be provided from your side as these files are server and client specific.
-See chapter 10 for details.
+If you want to operate OpenEMM with the HTTPS protocol, the server key files (\.key, \.pem) and server certificate files (\.crt, cacerts) for the TLS configuration (to allow HTTPS connections) must be provided from your side as these files are server and client specific.
+See section Apache Native Library for details.

-4.5 Image and PDF Creation Tool wkhtmltox
+4.4 Image and PDF Creation Tool wkhtmltox

 In order to create good looking thumbnail images and PDF documents in the OpenEMM GUI, the OpenEMM server needs the powerful tool wkhtmltox to be installed.
-For RHEL/CentOS, the tool can be installed with OpenEMM Maintenance Tool OMT.sh, or you can do it manually with for CentOS 7 or yum install https://github.com/wkhtmltopdf/packaging/releases/download/0.12.6-1/ wkhtmltox-0.12.6-1.centos8.x86_64.rpm for CentOS 8.
+For RHEL, the tool can be installed with OpenEMM Maintenance Tool OMT (see section Runtime Deployment below), or you can do it manually for RHEL 7 with

+'''

+#yum install

+https://github.com/wkhtmltopdf/packaging/releases/download/0.12.6-1/

+wkhtmltox-0.12.6-1.centos7.x86_64.rpm

+or for REHL 8 with

+'''